 Pancreatic Cancer

 Pancreatic cancer remains unresponsive to current chemotherapy and immunotherapy treatments.
 However, with the recent development of mRNA vaccines and drugs that target cancer cell mutations, there is hope for a new generation of immune-based therapies.
 The ability of adaptive immune cells, called cytotoxic T cells, to kill cancer cells is central to anti-tumor immunity.
-Using mouse models of human pancreatic cancer, Dr. Fraschilla [Merck Fellow] plans to identify the flags presented by cancer cells that enable T cells to recognize them as foreign and kill them.
+Using mouse models of human pancreatic cancer, Dr. Evavold [Merck Fellow] plans to identify the flags presented by cancer cells that enable T cells to recognize them as foreign and kill them.
 One category of flags that label cancer cells as foreign may be proteins from bacteria that prefer to replicate within the tumor environment.
 This investigation of cancer cell targets will inform the development of future vaccines to treat cancer and prevent tumor regrowth or metastases.
-Dr. Fraschilla received her PhD from Harvard University, Cambridge and her BS from Emory University, Atlanta.
+Dr. Evavold received her PhD from Harvard University, Cambridge and her BS from Emory University, Atlanta.

 Pancreatic cancer is a leading cause of cancer-related deaths.
 The development of drugs targeting mutant KRAS, the oncogenic driver of most pancreatic cancers, has led to much optimism for improved treatments.
 However, tumor recurrence driven by heterogeneous cancer cell responses to these drugs remains a major challenge.
 Some cancer cells die, while surviving cells can halt their proliferation or continue to proliferate in the presence of drug, all of which can occur within the same tumor and dictate the overall response to treatment.
 Dr. Ratnayeke [HHMI Fellow] is studying the mechanisms that underlie these heterogeneous responses using mouse models of pancreatic cancer and single-cell genomics to map cellular states to their drug responses.
 Understanding these mechanisms will inform combination and precision therapies with mutant KRAS-targeting drugs to tune tumor responses in beneficial directions.
 Dr. Ratnayeke received his PhD from Stanford University, Stanford and his BS from the University of Texas at Austin, Austin.